There were a whole host of Civil War diseases during the war. The worst disease was Dysentery.

 There were many diseases during the Civil War.
 Here is a brief look at some of the major Civil War diseases that people had to contend with:

 Civil War Diseases: Typhoid

 Typhoid was another major killer.
 This disease was a result of contaminated water or food.
 Typhoid killed around 30,000 Confederate and 35,000 Union troops during the war.
 1 out of every 3 people who contracted this disease died of it.

 Pneumonia was responsible for the deaths of 20,000 Union and 17,000 Confederate troops.
 1 in 6 people who got this disease died from it.
 Stonewall Jackson died from Pneumonia after being shot during the battle of Chancellorsville by his own men.

 Pneumonia was more of an opportunistic type of disease.
 It looked for weak people to inject itself into.
 If you became wounded on the battlefield or became sick with something else there was a good chance Pneumonia was going to find you.

-Measles killed a lot of people during the Civil War around 11,000 soldiers total.
+Measles killed a lot of people during the Civil War around 11,000 soldiers in total.
 Not as many as other diseases did but it had its fair share.
 With so many people gathered in such small areas this disease was able to spread rapidly.
 About 1 in 20 people who got this disease died as a result of it.

 Malaria was also prevalent during the war killing roughly 30,000 soldiers.
 This number is high but considering around 3 million people contracted the disease it was not often fatal.
 This was due in large part to the readily available supply of quinine, which was used to successfully prevent and treat the disease.

-So what is the biggest thing that all of these Civil War diseases had in common?
-It was the fact that nobody had any idea how to cure them.
+The biggest thing that all of these Civil War diseases had in common was that nobody had any idea how to cure them.
 With the exception of Malaria.